-It is well-known that the existence of the MLE, already in the unconstrained case (i.e., $K=\R^n$), is a highly non-trivial matter.
-In particular, under the global null $\beta_0=0$ and in the proportional high dimensional regime $n/m\to \kappa \in (0,\infty)$, the seminal results of \cite{cover1965geometrical} show that if $\kappa<1/2$, the unconstrained MLE $\hat{\beta}_{\R^n}$ exists with asymptotically probability (w.a.p.) $1$; on the other hand, if $\kappa>1/2$, unconstrained MLEs do not exist w.a.p.
-1, or equivalently, the map $\beta\mapsto \ell(\beta), \beta \in \R^n$ attains its maximum at $\infty$ w.a.p.
-1.

-Here with the help of Theorem \ref{thm:approx_kinematics}, we prove a generalization of the prescribed phase transition for cone constrained MLEs under a standard Gaussian design for $\{X_i\}$ and the global null $\beta_0=0$: (i) if $m>2\delta(K)$, the cone constrained MLE $\hat{\beta}_K$ exists with high probability; (ii) if $m<2\delta(K)$, cone constrained MLEs do not exist, i.e., $\beta\mapsto \ell(\beta), \beta \in K$ attains its maximum at $\infty$, with high probability.
+With the help of Theorem \ref{thm:approx_kinematics}, we provide a solution to Question \ref{question:logistic_reg} by proving a phase transition for the existence of cone-constrained MLEs under a standard Gaussian design for $\{X_i\}$ and the global null $\beta_0=0$: (i) if $m>2\delta(K)$, the cone-constrained MLE $\hat{\beta}_K$ exists with high probability; (ii) if $m<2\delta(K)$, cone-constrained MLEs do not exist, i.e., $\beta\mapsto \ell(\beta), \beta \in K$, attains its maximum at $\infty$ with high probability.
 The formal statement is as follows.